 Britain’s fastest and most comfortable trains are those on the mainline routes.
 It is always advisable to reserve your seat in advance, especially if you want to travel at peak times, such as Friday evenings.
 Mainline trains have dining cars and air-conditioning, and they are fast – travelling to Edinburgh from London, for example, takes just over 4 hours!

 If you are disabled and need help, call National Rail Enquiries to book Passenger Assistance at least 24 hours ahead of your journey.
 A yellow line above a train window indicates a first-class compartment.
 Note that even if the train is full, you cannot sit in the first-class area without paying the full fare.

 Some stations are a little way from town centres, but they are usually well signposted and mostly on a bus route.
 Trains on Sundays and public holidays can be slower and less frequent than normal.

-From the Scottish Highlands to the sunny Southwest, we’ve picked some of the best places in the UK to discover by train.
+From the Scottish Highlands to sunny Southwest England, we’ve picked some of the best places in the UK to discover by train.
 Check out our guided itineraries for inspiration on what to see and do when you get there